Public address

 Integrates with other systems

-An important advantage of using an IP-based public address system is the power to integrate with systems such as access control, video surveillance, alarm systems, and telephony.
+An important advantage of using an IP-based public address system is the possibility to integrate with other network- and analog-based systems for access control, video surveillance, fire and evacuation alarm, and telephony.
 The integration allows automated processes.

-Similarly, PA systems integrated with video surveillance systems can help operators give verbal warnings if an intruder is detected.
-This works extremely well for perimeter protection because trespassers are often easily deterred if they are simply informed of the fact that they are being watched.
+PA systems integrated with video surveillance help operators issue warnings to intruders detected by the cameras.
+This is important in perimeter protection because trespassers are often easily deterred if they hear a verbal warning that they’re under surveillance.

 Integration is possible because IP-based PA systems are built on open standards.
 This creates a futureproof system where new possibilities and new use cases can always be introduced.